-Except as otherwise noted, all information in this prospectus reflects and assumes no exercise of outstanding options issued under our equity incentive plans or of the various warrants and common warrants listed above.
+Except as otherwise noted, all information in this prospectus reflects and assumes (i) no sale of pre-funded units in this offering, which, if sold, would reduce the number of units that we are offering on a one-for-one basis, (ii) no exercise of outstanding options issued under our equity incentive plans and (iii) no exercise of the various warrants listed above.
 Except as otherwise stated herein, all share, per-share and par value amounts in this prospectus have been adjusted to reflect the reverse share split of our issued and outstanding ordinary shares of 1:25 and accompanying increase in authorized share capital that were effected on April 1, 2019.